GalaxyPickle/phoenix_EQV/README.md

 # Phoenix Equinox V
-Play as an ancient creature of myth, the Divine Phoenix. \n Protect the weak and shelter the innocent.
+Play as an ancient creature of myth, the Divine Phoenix.
+Protect the weak and shelter the innocent.
 Fight the advances of man and aid the natural world.